Auditorium Theatre: Present

 Today, the Auditorium Theatre continues to maintain and restore the Adler & Sullivan building.
 Recent innovations include the introduction of the theatre's first public elevator as well as the Katten/Landau Studio housed in the Roosevelt University Wabash Building.
 Typically, more than 200 performances and events, ranging from dance and theater to music, educational programs, and more, attract over a quarter of a million people every year.
 The venue presents a wide array of international, national and Chicago-based dance and music programming.
 The signature program of the Auditorium's Creative Engagement department is "Hearts to Art," a summer camp that utilizes the performing arts of music, theatre and dance to provide healing opportunities for children who have experienced the death of a parent.
 Winner of State Farm Insurance's 2009 "Embrace Life" award, the camp helps the children gain self-confidence, learn to express themselves and fosters emotional growth through interaction with other campers and caring adults who have experienced the same loss.

-On October 2, 2014, it was announced that the 2015 NFL Draft would be held at the Auditorium Theatre, making the first selection meeting outside New York City in fifty years.
+On October 2, 2014, it was announced that the 2015 NFL draft would be held at the Auditorium Theatre, making the first selection meeting outside New York City in fifty years.
 The first round of the draft took place there on April 30, 2015.
 The draft ended after 7 rounds and 256 selections on May 2, 2015.
-The venue hosted the NFL Draft again in 2016.
+The venue hosted the NFL draft again in 2016.

-The Auditorium has been the home of the Joffrey Ballet since 1998, but the ballet company plans to move their performances to the Civic Opera House in 2020.
+The Auditorium hosted the Joffrey Ballet from 1998 through 2019.
+The ballet company relocated to the Civic Opera House in 2021.

+In late 2025, a major restoration project was announced with an anticipated completion date of fall 2027 that will restore the stained glass skylight and atrium and the Celtic stenciling on the atrium walls so as to realize the original design intentions of Adler and Sullivan.